-Malaysia heads to polls on election day
+Malaysia opposition wins historic election

 - Malaysia's youth have power they won't use

-Mr Mahathir, the country's longest serving prime minister who was once an integral part of BN, and a mentor to Mr Najib, abandoned the coalition in 2016.
-He now leads opposition coalition Pakatan Harapan.
+Mr Mahathir, who was once an integral part of BN and a mentor to Mr Najib, abandoned the coalition in 2016.

-As he left he declared he was "embarrassed" to be associated with a party "that is seen as supporting corruption".
+As he left, he said he was "embarrassed" to be associated with a party "that is seen as supporting corruption".

-Mr Najib himself has been embroiled in a corruption scandal which saw him accused of pocketing some $700m from the 1Malaysian Development Berhad, a state investment fund.
+Mr Najib has been embroiled in a corruption scandal, which saw him accused of pocketing some $700m from the 1Malaysian Development Berhad, a state investment fund.
 He has vehemently denied all allegations and been cleared by Malaysian authorities.

 The fund is still being investigated by several countries and Mr Najib has been accused of stifling Malaysian investigations by removing key officials.